 Now, of course, many Pedha Chains have come up in Dharwad.
 Incidentally, most of them have their origins in UP.
-As a natural progression in last 7-8 years Babusingh Pedha has also expanded, with three factories and many showrooms across multiple cities.
-In fact at Dharwad bus stop I could see their imprint everywhere.
-On an average they produce 700-800 Kgs of Pedha everyday.
-They have also added other popular Indian sweets like Laddu and bakery items including breads to their portfolio.
+As a natural progression in last 7-8 years, Babusingh Pedha has also expanded, with three factories and many showrooms across multiple cities.
+In fact, at Dharwad bus stop I could see their imprint everywhere.
+On an average, they produce 700-800 Kgs of Pedha every day.
+They have also added other popular Indian sweets like Laddu and bakery items including bread to their portfolio.
 The growing menace of Diabetes is troubling the sweet makers.
-And Mr Thakur spoke about the various experiments they are doing to make sugar free Indian sweets.
+And Mr. Thakur spoke about the various experiments they are doing to make sugar free Indian sweets.

 It was fascinating to learn the journey of an iconic Indian sweet right from the horse’s mouth and to be able to see it being made right in front of you.